 I work for an addiction treatment center, so I am around folks who are new to recovery all the livelong day.
 And at My office, in the marketing group, we are always researching the cutting edge treatments, methods and modalities available to increase the national averages for successful long-term recovery.
 I have found that you really have to want to get sober.
 No one can do it for you.
 I have also found you have to be ready to slay the dragon when the words, “I’m going to drink” pop into your head at inopportune times (and they will).

 Four things I know for sure about getting and staying sober:

 1. You Simply Must Find a Passion (If You Are Able – Get Physical)

 I am convinced that long term sobriety must contain a passionate interest in something outside of oneself.
 For me it has been writing and hiking.
 Seriously.
 I am still saved regularly by a comment on this blog or a rigorous walk with friends (or alone).
-I have started a walking group at Sanford House, and I can see the positive influence an early morning, city trek can make on a day in treatment.
+I have started a walking group, and I can see the positive influence an early morning, city trek can make on a day in treatment.